-This scholarship is valued at $3000.
+This scholarship is valued at $2,000.

-c.
+b.
 Applicants must travel within and/or beyond Australia to sites, collections and archives that will present unique and transformational opportunities for research.

 a.
 The Scholarship will be awarded on the basis of:

-i. academic merit,
+I. academic merit,

-iii.
-A letter of motivation addressing the intellectual and financial need for this scholarship.
+III. a letter of motivation addressing the intellectual and financial need for this Scholarship.

-d.
+f.
 The Scholarship will be offered subject to the availability of funds.

-e.
+g.
 No other amount is payable.

 a.
 The Scholarship will be terminated if the recipient:

-ii. does not maintain satisfactory academic performance,
+II. does not maintain satisfactory academic performance,

-iii. is determined by the University to be guilty of serious misconduct, including, but not limited to, having provided false or misleading information as part of their Scholarship application,
+III. is determined by the University to be guilty of serious misconduct, including, but not limited to, having provided false or misleading information as part of their Scholarship application, or

-iv. does not resume study at the end of a period of approved leave, or
+IV. does not resume study at the end of a period of approved leave.

 b.
 Once the Scholarship has been terminated, it will not be reinstated unless due to University error.

 c.
 Where a student is found guilty of serious misconduct or the Scholarship is terminated under any instance in the Termination Clause of these terms and conditions, the University reserves the right to request that any Scholarship funds paid to the Scholarship recipient be reimbursed.